NVGS: Neural Visibility for Occlusion Culling in 3D Gaussian Splatting: Method

 where the subscripts $t$ and $r$ refer to training and rendering. $d_{t}$ and $d_{r}$ represent distance, $f_{t}$ and $f_{r}$ represent the focal length, and $s$ the applied scaling factor to the asset.
 Finally, we map this distance into the $[-1, 1]$ range using standard min-max normalization, based on the per-asset minimum and maximum distances.
 Note how, thus far, all operations can be performed on the non-instanced Gaussians.
 These inputs, together with the per-Gaussian feature vector, are passed to the MLP, which predicts per-Gaussian visibility.
-Only after a Gaussian passes the previous culling steps is a per-tile instance created.
-From here, we use an optimized version of the standard 3DGS pipeline to render these instances.
+A per-tile instance is created only if a Gaussian survives the previous culling steps.
+From here, we use an optimized version of the original 3DGS tiled rasterization pipeline for rendering.
 As shown by Lee~\etal~\cite{10763438}, the Gaussian parameters account for the largest portion of VRAM usage in 3DGS.
 Hence, by avoiding the instantiation of Gaussians unless they contribute to the view, we minimize this overhead.
-Furthermore, we also increase rendering speed as we do not have to perform preprocessing or sorting on discarded Gaussians.
-Our approach integrates both instanced rendering and occlusion culling to facilitate a highly optimized pipeline tailored to the rendering of composed scenes.
+Furthermore, we increase rendering speed by avoiding the need to preprocess or sort discarded Gaussians.
+Our approach integrates instanced rendering and occlusion culling for a highly optimized pipeline for rendering composed scenes.